 Q: Is alcohol always a depressant?
 A: Yes, alcohol is classified as a central nervous system depressant.
 While it may initially produce feelings of euphoria and reduced inhibition, these effects are temporary.
 As consumption increases, alcohol's depressant effects become more pronounced, leading to impaired cognitive function, slowed reaction times, and decreased alertness.

 Q: Why do I feel energetic after drinking alcohol?
 A: The initial feeling of energy and sociability after drinking alcohol is due to its effects on neurotransmitters like dopamine and serotonin.
-However, this stimulatory effect is short-lived and is followed by the more dominant depressant effects of alcohol.
+Still, this stimulatory effect is short-lived and is followed by the more dominant depressant effects of alcohol.

 Q: Can alcohol make anxiety worse?
 A: Yes, while alcohol may initially reduce anxiety, it can exacerbate anxiety symptoms in the long run.
 As alcohol wears off, it can lead to a rebound effect, causing increased anxiety and mood swings.
 Chronic alcohol use can also disrupt brain chemistry, contributing to persistent anxiety disorders.

 Q: What is considered moderate alcohol consumption?
 A: Moderate alcohol consumption is generally defined as up to one drink per day for women and up to two drinks per day for men.
-However, it's essential to consider individual factors and potential health risks when determining safe levels of alcohol consumption.
+Even so, it's essential to consider individual factors and potential health risks when determining safe levels of alcohol consumption.

 Conclusion